The Foxelli Carbon Fibre poles from the lesser known brand Foxelli is possibly the cheapest carbon/cork combination pole in the market.

 Apart from the issues surrounding quality, we enjoyed the many attachments that came with the set including some great snow baskets for all season use.

-All in all, you get what you pay for with Foxelli HOG1 Carbon Fibre, which is a great-looking, comfortable, lightweight pole that lacks others in durability and performance but can save you a lot of money if you're on a really tight budget.
+All in all, you get what you pay for with the Foxelli Carbon Fibre poles, which is a great-looking, comfortable, lightweight pole that lacks others in durability and performance but can save you a lot of money if you're on a really tight budget.

 The HOG1 Carbon Fibre struggled the most when it came to the durability and longevity of the pole.
 The carbon used in the shaft is noticeably thinner than in the other carbon poles we tested and this can result in a pole that is under reinforced.
 Thinner carbon poles are more susceptible to cracking, especially during heavier, off-trail usage.